 Information about the College of Nursing

 The college nursing program is accredited by the Commission on Collegiate Nursing Education.
-Brigham Young University's baccalaureate nursing program prepares general clinicians with the knowledge, skills, leadership abilities, and values commensurate with professional nursing practice.
-Nursing education builds on the sciences, humanities, and religious studies to develop the strong theoretical and practical base necessary to understand and meet the needs of people in various health care settings.
+Brigham Young University's baccalaureate nursing program prepares general clinicians with the knowledge, competencies, leadership abilities, and values commensurate with professional nursing practice.
+Nursing education builds on the AACN Bacculareaute Essentials, sciences, humanities, and religious studies to develop a strong theoretical and practical base necessary to promote health and wellness of individuals, families and communities in various acute and population-based health care settings.

 Learning comes alive as students move from the classroom through the clinical simulation laboratory to actual patient care.
-Students assess, diagnose, and treat actual and potential human responses in an effort to promote, restore, or maintain health.
+Students assess, interpret, and respond to actual and simulated patient scenarios in an effort to promote, restore, or maintain health.
 Baccalaureate graduates develop their ability to be sensitive to the welfare of others, communicate effectively, evaluate and apply research findings, think critically, solve problems, and utilize appropriate technology as they provide quality nursing care to people of all ages and from diverse backgrounds.

 Graduates have career opportunities in various healthcare settings.
-Those include but are not limited to case management, community health, critical care, discharge planning, emergency/trauma, environmental health, forensics, gerontology, health promotion, home health, hospice, maternal/newborn, medical/surgical, oncology, orthopedics, pediatrics, perioperative, psychiatric, public health, rehabilitation, and school nursing.
+Those include but are not limited to case management, critical care, discharge planning, emergency/trauma, environmental health, forensics, gerontology, health promotion, home health, hospice, maternal/newborn, medical/surgical, oncology, orthopedics, pediatrics, perioperative, population and community health, psychiatric, and rehabilitation.